June 30 History, Trivia and Fun Facts

 1905 – Albert Einstein sends the article On the Electrodynamics of Moving Bodies, in which he introduces special relativity, for publication in Annalen der Physik.

-1906 – The United States Congress passes the Meat Inspection Act and Pure Food and Drug Act.
+1906 – The United States Congress passed the Meat Inspection Act and Pure Food and Drug Act.

 1908 – The Tunguska Event happened near Lake Baikal, Russia.
-Destroying 830 square miles in Eastern Siberian Taiga.
+It Destroyed 830 square miles in Eastern Siberian Taiga.
 It was probably a big meteor.
 Or was it?

 1921 – President Warren G. Harding appointed former President William Howard Taft as Chief Justice of the United States.